titancoder12/CS11/README.md

 ### 9. Uses of computing for financial analysis
 - time value of money, appreciation/depreciation, mortgage amortization
 - modify the variables of a financial scenario to run a “what-if” analysis on them (e.g., compare different monthly payments, term lengths, interest rates)
+#### Assignment: Using Jupyter Notebook on Kaggle to create an interactive amortization table